 The pathological urges to use these drugs can also drive people to borrow, buy or steal the drugs from friends and family.
-As an act of desperation, some individuals may resort to seeking out heroin, an illegal substance that closely mimics opiate effects is commonly purchased off the streets.
-Despite the well-known dangers of heroin, it is often easier and cheaper to obtain heroin than opioid pills.
+As an act of desperation, some individuals may resort to seeking out illegal substances that closely mimic painkiller effects is commonly purchased off the streets.

 Typical Cost to the Addict

 Painkillers can also be relatively inexpensive or easy to obtain, given the right circumstances.
 Most addicts begin using painkillers as part of a prescribed recovery plan under the care of a physician.
 During this time, the price of painkillers is often very inexpensive, especially if offset by the user’s insurance.